tilman151/DomainAdaption_PHM2020/README.md

 This repository contains the code and raw results for the upcoming ICPHM2020 paper `A Novel Evaluation Framework for Unsupervised Domain Adaption on Remaining Useful Lifetime Estimation`.

+Unsupervised Domain Adaption (DA) is an approach for adapting a data-driven model to new data without labels.
+Recent work on Remaining Useful Lifetime (RUL) estimation of aero engines yielded promising results for this approach.
+However, the current evaluation framework for DA is of limited significance when used for RUL estimation.
+It assumes a use case where a large number of fully degraded systems are available for adaption, which makes unsupervised DA in itself unnecessary.
+It is shown that the current framework overestimates adaption performance and obscures potential, negative effects of DA on performance.
+We propose a novel evaluation framework for unsupervised DA, specialized in RUL estimation, that takes the number of available systems and their grade of degradation into account.
+It enables an informed performance comparison of DA methods.

+The results show that the grade of degradation is the determining factor for performance, while the number of systems has next to no influence.
+This repository is able to reproduce the results of the paper and enable evaluating your own algorithms with this framework.

+Feel free to contact me, if you have questions about this work.

 ## Installation

 The code was implemented for and tested with Python 3.7.
 Following additional packages are required: